TRAVEL ADVICE FOR STUDENTS

 It is strongly suggested students travel lightly.
 Most products are available in Europe.
 Read more

-One student chose to record themself packing for Italy study abroad.
-See their video here: Packing for a month in an Osprey Fairview 55 Liter.
+Lily Fonte of Italia 2019 chose to record herself packing for Italy study abroad.
+See her video here: Packing for a month in an Osprey Fairview 55 Liter.

 Thanks to the digital age and the euro, managing your funds has never been easier in Europe.
 But this is entirely a personal decision – what works for some, may not work for others.
 Read More

 Many students are concerned with safety in Europe.
 Statistics show that violent crime is far lower in France, Italy, and Spain, especially when compared to Miami and US.
+But pickpockets abound close to tourist sites and on metros.
 Read More

 Every year, individual students earn scholarships to study abroad.
 The earning of the scholarships is a result of personal research, ambition, and dedication.
 Read more